Peter Hartwig (missionary): Mission work

-Relations with Renner

 Renner and Hartwig had a tense relationship, creating a strain on their work in Sierra Leone.
-For the first two years of the mission, much of the correspondence to the CMS centered around the eruptive and intense conflicts between Hartwig and Renner.

-As Hartwig was learning Susu and Arabic, he was instructed by the CMS to make regular journeys outside the colony to assess the character and customs of the local populations living further inland.
-His frequent absence left Renner to shoulder the responsibilities in Freetown alone, confined to what he felt was a place ravaged by sickness and starvation.
-The disagreements between the two often became violent, so much so that colony officials assigned a newly-arrived missionary to accompany them and maintain order.
+For the first two years of the mission much of their reporting focused on the intense conflicts between the two of them.
+As Hartwig was learning Susu and Arabic, he was instructed to make regular journeys outside the colony to assess the character and customs of the people living further inland.
+His absence left Renner to shoulder the responsibilities in Freetown alone.
+Disagreements between then became violent, so much that colony officials assigned a newly-arrived missionary to accompany them and maintain order.

-Struggles with mission work and the Church Missionary Society
+Struggles

-Establishing strong ties with the local community was important to the success of a mission, offering missionaries access to scarce medical resources, critical information, travel opportunities, and increased influence and respect.
-Hartwig, however, struggled with building these connections, largely due to his ongoing health problems.
-Often bedridden from severe illness, his opporunities for social interaction were greatly restricted.
-His wife Sarah suffered from even more frequent bouts of illness, so even when Hartwig was in good health, he had to take time away from the community to care for her.
-In 1805, the Hartwigs traveled to Bullom Shore in Sierra Leone to recuperate.
-During this time, Renner gradually strengthened his integration into Freetown and successfully negotiated his appointment as chaplain of the Company's church in Freetown.
-When Peter returned, he had little time to settle back into Freetown before he was sent on a trip to the Rio Pongo, from late February to May 1805.
-Peter was often sent to work outside of Freetown due to his poor health, and by 1806, the Corresponding Committee made plans to return Sarah back to London for health reasons.
-Even though Peter was sent on the Pongo trip for his health, he did assess potential sites for a mission and grew to love the area.
-When he returned to Freetown, he repeatedly expressed his desire to leave the settlement and travel to the Pongo.
-By March 1806, Hartwig failed to secure any role within Freetown that the Committee deemed useful or acceptable.
-Their dislike of Hartwig began to grow, considering him incompetent and someone who needed to be controlled.
+Hartwig struggled with building local connections due to his ongoing health problems.
+Often bedridden from illness, opportunities for social interaction were restricted.
+His wife Sarah suffered from even more frequent illness as well.

+In 1805 the Hartwigs traveled to Bullom Shore to recover.
+While they were away Renner was able to negotiate his appointment as chaplain of the Company's church in Freetown.
+When Peter returned he was almost immediately sent on a trip to the Rio Pongo from late February to May.
+The following year the Corresponding Committee returned Sarah back to London for health reasons.
+Although the Committee sent Hartwig on the Pongo trip for his health, he also assessed potential mission sites and ended up loving the area.
+When he returned to Freetown, he expressed his wish to continue to travel the Pongo.
+By March 1806 Hartwig failed to secure any role the Committee deemed useful or acceptable.
+Their dislike of Hartwig began to grow.
+They considered him incompetent and someone who needed to be controlled.